fvaleri/strimzi-debugging/sessions/002/README.md

   type: tls
 ```

-**Note that you need to enable the nginx ingress controller if you are using minikube and add ingress host mappings to `/etc/hosts`.**
+**Note that you need to enable the nginx ingress controller with `--enable-ssl-passthrough` flag if you are using minikube, and add host mappings to `/etc/hosts`.**
-If it's all configured correctly, you shuold be able to see the broker certificate running the following command.
+If it's all configured correctly, you should be able to see the broker certificate running the following command.

 ```sh
 $ openssl s_client -connect kafka-0.my-cluster.local:443 -servername kafka-0.my-cluster.local -showcerts